sebastienrichoz/sportbuddy/README.md

 # Scala Project - Sportbuddy

-*Heig-vd - 12.06.17*
+*School project in HEIG-VD - 12.06.17*

-Repo: https://github.com/sebastienrichoz/sportbuddy (*still under development*)

-This project is a simple web application letting you find sport partners by specifying the activity, level and city you target.
+This project is a basic web application using developped with Scala Play, ScalaJS, and Slick letting you find sport partners by specifying the activity, level and city you wish.
+You also can add a buddy with the dedicated form on the right of the underlying screenshot of the app.

 ![Architecture](doc/screen.png)

+The list of buddies refreshes automatically after choosing one of the filters present in the header bar.

+To keep it simple, there is no logging nor account creation as they would be in such applications.
+The user is free to create any buddies and is limited in the choice of activities, levels and cities by the data present in database.
+The purpose is to use get and post requests.

 ## Technologies